Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Redfin was established in 2006 in the Pacific Northwest with the goal of making the real estate industry more consumer-friendly.
 It is a real estate brokerage website whose agents do not work on commission, and its real estate website lets consumers search MLS listings.
 The company now operates in most U.S. states and advertises that it has helped consumers save $300 million.

 Map search: Redfin’s map search distinguishes itself by providing users with market prices for neighborhoods within their search area.
 When a user searches for listing in any given city, they can hover over different areas to see the range of listing prices and the median price.
 This feature makes it easy for homebuyers to locate a neighborhood in their price range.

-- Transportation scores: Under the neighborhood information section on every listing, Redfin includes transportation scores for walking and biking as well as access to public transportation.
+Transportation scores: Under the neighborhood information section on every listing, Redfin includes transportation scores for walking and biking as well as access to public transportation.
 Buyers who do not want to own a car will find this information helpful.

 Account features: Once website visitors create a Redfin account, they can mark properties to checkout, favorite them or both.

 App: Redfin’s mobile app can send users instant updates when a new property matching their criteria is listed, meaning they see properties before potential buyers who only use an agent or browse online.

 Commission refund: Redfin agents are salaried employees who do not work on commission.
 They can earn bonuses based on customer satisfaction.
 Because agents do not work on commission, they don’t accept the commission paid by non-Redfin realtors.
 Instead, the commission goes to the homebuyer in the form of a refund after the buyer closes on the property.

-Redfin Company Profile
+Redfin Company Information

 - Company Name: